-Brake fluids are responsible for transmitting pressure from the brake lever to the brake pads.
+Brake fluid transmits pressure from the brake lever to the brake pads.
 These fluids need to be non-compressible for them to transfer the force effectively.
-The best brake fluid should be able to lubricate the calipers, offer resistance to corrosion, and have a high boiling point.
+The best brake fluid should lubricate the calipers, resist corrosion, and have a high boiling point.
 Brake fluid comes in four types.
 There are DOT 3, DOT 4, DOT 5.1, and DOT 5 brake fluids.
-Brake fluids are subjected to an average amount of heat since brakes convert kinetic energy to heat.
+Brake fluids are exposed to an average amount of heat because brakes convert kinetic energy into heat.

 However, it can only withstand a certain amount of heat before it starts to boil.
-When it boils, it will form air bubbles, and this will make it compressible, which will affect how the braking system works.
+When it boils, it forms air bubbles, making it compressible and affecting how the braking system works.
 DOT 3 and DOT 4 are the most common brake fluids used in automobiles.

-Dot5 fluid is more heat resistant than its DOT3 and DOT4 counterparts.
+DOT5 fluid is more heat-resistant than its DOT3 and DOT4 counterparts.
 So, it has a higher compressibility than glycol.
-Furthermore, DOT3 and DOT4 can be mixed with each other, but DOT5 is not compatible with either of the two.
+Furthermore, DOT3 and DOT4 can be mixed, but DOT5 is not compatible with either.

-This discussion comparing the DOT 3, DOT 4, and DOT 5 brake fluids will help you to make the right decision on the one to use on your vehicle.
+This discussion comparing DOT 3, DOT 4, and DOT 5 brake fluids will help you make the right decision about which to use on your vehicle.

 DOT Brake Fluid Explained

 The most commonly used brake fluid today is DOT fluid.
 All the DOT fluids apart from the DOT 5 are made of the poly-glycol base.
-Glycol-based brake fluids are a mixture of as many as ten ingredients, making the final products.
+Glycol-based brake fluids are mixtures of up to 10 ingredients, resulting in the final products.
 The substances can be broken into four major components, which include:

 - Inhibitors: They prevent oxidation and corrosion.